-The key risk identified and being managed by the School is the impact of the COVID-19 pandemic.
-The impact of COVID-19 has been far reaching but the School has adapted well and has developed extensive contingency plans should a further lockdown be required.
+In the previous financial year, the impact of COVID-19 was the key risk being actively managed, the School adapted well and developed extensive contingency plans should a further lockdown be required.

-Another key risk identified and being managed by the School is the possible failure to meet budgeted pupil numbers and the associated impact upon financial performance.
-This risk is managed by a regular review of pupil recruitment resulting in a coordinated approach from all involved to ensure pupil retention and recruitment are prioritised.
+The key risk currently being managed by the School is the impact of the current economic climate, which could affect budgeted pupil numbers as disposable incomes decrease.
+This risk is managed by a regular review of pupil recruitment resulting in a coordinated approach from all involved to ensure pupil retention and recruitment.
+The